hvk280194/Text-Summarization-2/README.md

 ## 🚀 Project Overview

-The goal of this project is to build an **abstractive text summarization system** that can generate concise summaries from long news articles.
+The goal of this project is to build an **abstractive text summarization system** that generates concise summaries from long news articles.
 The project includes:

-- Advanced preprocessing (cleaning, sliding window for long articles)
+- Advanced preprocessing with cleaning and sliding window for long articles
 - Optional extractive + abstractive hybrid summarization
-- Fine-tuning with gradient accumulation, learning rate scheduling, early stopping
+- Fine-tuning with gradient accumulation, learning rate scheduling, and early stopping
 - Evaluation using **ROUGE** and **BERTScore**
 - Beam search and top-k/top-p inference for improved summaries
 - Visualization of generated summaries and metrics